calculix/cae/README.md

 # How to use

 CacluliX CAE is portable software and doesn't need to be installed.
-Just extract archive, make binary executable and run it with double click.
-To submit analysis from CAE and view results in GraphiX configure path to your CalculiX binaries in ccx_settings.env.
+Just extract archive, make binary executable and run it with double click. **To submit analysis from CAE and view results in GraphiX configure path to your CalculiX binaries in ccx_settings.env**.

 The intended workflow is:
 - create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),